 Create a connection on an emotional level due to a learner-centered gaming approach

-Break down difficult theories into easily-digestible micromodules
+Break down complicated theories into easily digestible micromodules

 Enable employees to conquer real-world challenges by providing job-specific obstacles and situations to be solved, thus improving job performance